mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 equivalence checking.
 Equivalence checking involves the use of Boolean satisfiability solvers ("SAT solvers") to mathematically prove one circuit is equivalent to another.
 Benites' key verification contribution is identifying a more optimal way to use equivalence checking to verify fine-grained TMR.
-He identified that each combinatorial logic path will be composed of a path identical to the original logic, plus one or more voters.
+He identified that each combinational logic path will be composed of a path identical to the original logic, plus one or more voters.
 This way, he only has to prove that each "logic cone" as he describes it is equivalent to the original circuit.
 Later on, he also uses a more broad-phase equivalence checking system to prove that the circuits pre and post-TMR have the same behaviours.